The Duerden Website

 Luckily, I got the job at EE.

-For the rest of that season I travelled back to Edgworth to play for the first team.
-At the end of season Presentation Dance, coincidentally at the Conservative Club, I was presented with an award for loyalty to the club.
+For the rest of that football season, I travelled back to Edgworth to play for the first team.
+At the end of season Presentation Dance, coincidentally at the Conservative Club, I was presented with an award for loyalty to Turton & Edgworth Amateur Football Club.
 It was the first trophy I ever received and it is still standing proudly in my house.

-Tony Barker (19 yrs old) showed me the ropes and we became very good friends.
-In fact at the T&EAFC presentation I mentioned earlier, I took Tony on a blind date.
+Tony Barker (19 yrs old at the time) showed me the ropes and we became very good friends.
+In fact at the T & E AFC presentation I mentioned earlier, I took Tony on a blind date.
 My mum and dad took us from Lytham to Edgworth and we picked up my girlfriend Pat and her friend Carol Blinkhorn at the White Horse bus stop.
 I introduced Tony and Carol squashed in the back of the car.
-They obviously hit it off because they married and are still friends living just round the corner.
+They obviously hit it off because they married and are still friends living just round the corner from us now.

-1962, Tony talked me into playing for the St. Annes YMCA.
-I can't remember playing any games before I was selected to play in the Tower Cup Final at Bloomfield Road (Blackpool FC's ground) which we won.
+In 1962, Tony talked me into playing for the St. Annes YMCA and before I played any league games I was selected to play in the Tower Cup Final at Bloomfield Road (Blackpool FC's ground) which we won.

 Geoff Foxcroft joined us in the early 80's.